Dealing with Anxiety in Addiction Recovery

 Journaling is also a great idea for getting your thoughts straight and reducing your anxiety through addiction recovery.
 As with talking to people, it will give you a venue for getting it all out, uncorking the stress, and getting to the heart of the matter.
 It can be cathartic and, again, it can make everything seem more manageable.

 Connect with others

-Another very effective way of managing anxiety is to connect with others.
+Another very effective way of managing anxiety is to connect with others within our platform.
 Even if it is outside of your comfort zone.
-Knowing you are not alone in your anxious thoughts can bring some comfort and connecting with like minded others can help to take you out of your head.
+Knowing you are not alone in your anxious thoughts can bring some comfort and connecting with like-minded others can help to take you out of your head.